huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Legend of Zelda
 - [ ] Halo

-#### What comic book title holds the Guinness Worled record for most characters on a single issue cover?
+#### What comic book title holds the Guinness World record for most characters on a single issue cover?

 - [ ] Superman
 - [ ] The Avengers